Compared to What: Cover versions

-The song has been recorded by more than 270 performers, including Ray Charles.
+By 2011, the song had been covered by more than 270 performers, including Ray Charles and saxophonist Ronnie Laws.

 Roberta Flack

-Flack recorded the song in February 1969, for her debut album First Take and "Compared to What" was her first single.
+Flack recorded the song in February 1969, for her debut album, First Take, and "Compared to What" was her first single.
 Flack's manager that year was McCann.
 A contemporary reviewer suggested that her singing was "in a fiery rhythmic way reminiscent of the throbbing motion heard during congregational singing at Southern Baptist churches."
 Flack's version was included in the 1997 film Boogie Nights and the 2015 film The Man from U.N.C.L.E.

-McCann–Harris version
+McCann-Harris version

 McCann (piano) and Harris (tenor saxophone) had performed earlier at the 1969 Montreux Jazz Festival and agreed to play together on June 21, 1969, with Benny Bailey (trumpet), Leroy Vinnegar (bass), and Donald Dean (drums).
-The song was the first of the McCann–Harris set and opens with McCann and Dean playing together.
+The song was the first of the McCann-Harris set and opens with McCann and Dean playing together.
 Vinnegar joins in, forming a trio that states the theme.
 Harris then enters, complementing McCann's piano and vocals.
 After four verses, Bailey has a solo, then the band plays together until the last verse.
 This is followed by solos from McCann and Harris, ending the performance.
 Their version of the song appeared on the album Swiss Movement; the single sold over a million copies and reached No. 35 on Billboard's R&B chart.
 The single also appeared on the U.S. Cash Box Top 100 for two weeks in January 1970, with a peak position of No. 96.

-The commercial success of the McCann–Harris version allowed McDaniels to stop singing in night clubs.
+The commercial success of the McCann-Harris version allowed McDaniels to stop singing in night clubs.
 The song was later used in the soundtrack for Martin Scorsese's 1995 film Casino.

 Brian Auger and others

 In 1973, Brian Auger's Oblivion Express included a recording of the song on their album Closer To It.
 In 1975, the band performed the song, as their closing number, at San Francisco's Winterland, when the band opened for Fleetwood Mac.
-Pastemagazine.com describes the performance as a "foot-stomping, full blown funky jazz blowout" and adds: "Auger's bluesy Hammond organ licks have a timeless appeal and he and the group's offbeat humor are apparent throughout."
+Paste magazine described the performance as a "foot-stomping, full-blown funky jazz blowout" and adds: "Auger's bluesy Hammond organ licks have a timeless appeal and he and the group's offbeat humor are apparent throughout."
 The song was also included on the band's albums Live Oblivion (1975), Best of Brian Auger (1976), and Brian Auger's Oblivion Express – Live at the Baked Potato (2005).